keyd-cpp/keyd/README.md

 control (when held) and remaps all modifiers to 'oneshot' keys.
 Thus to produce the letter A you can now simply tap shift and then a instead of having to hold it.
 Finally it remaps insert to S-insert (paste on X11).

-# Example keyd-application-mapper configuration

-	[org-gnome-nautilus]
-	meta.f = macro(C-c 50ms cmd(xsel -ocb | xargs firefox))

-This command will open (hopefully) selected file in Firefox.
-Be aware that this command copies the file into the clipboard.
-This assumes GNOME with Nautilus file browser and X or Xwayland.